-Environmental Review Phase - The Planning Division environmental team will review Google’s proposal to ensure compliance with the California Environmental Quality Act (CEQA).
-Environmental review begins with a Notice of Preparation and a public Environmental Impact Report (EIR) Scoping Meeting.
-The purpose of the meeting is to capture any public concerns that are in the purview of the California Environmental Quality Act (CEQA) process.
+Environmental Review Phase - The Planning Division environmental team is reviewing Google’s proposal to ensure compliance with the California Environmental Quality Act (CEQA).
+Environmental review begins with a Notice of Preparation (NOP) and a public Environmental Impact Report (EIR) Scoping Meeting.
+This meeting is an opportunity to capture any public concerns that are in the purview of the California Environmental Quality Act (CEQA) process.
 These concerns will be reflected in the Draft EIR.
 Comments on the Draft EIR will then be reflected in the Final EIR.

 Public Hearings & Decision-Making – City staff will report their findings, including comments from a range of agencies, commissions, and committees, to the Planning Commission and the City Council prior to hearings by those decision-making bodies.
 The staff reports post seven days prior to the hearings.
 Notifications of public meetings and hearings are sent at least 10 days prior to the meetings/hearings.

 As formal City memorandums and letters are generated, they will post in this section.

 30-Day Initial Comments/Memos Letter - This letter from City staff to the project applicant provides the Planning Division's initial comments and includes attached memorandums from six City Departments containing their respective initial comments.